 Microsoft Power Platform’s business intelligence component, Power BI, enables end-users to visualize data from their connected systems.
 Moreover, the fact that the desktop version of the program is free means even small firms on a low budget can gain an advantage from the data visualization.

 Power BI service is a cloud service hosted by Microsoft that is secure and allows users to see dashboards, reports, and Power BI apps using a web browser or through mobile apps for Windows, iOS, and Android.
-Additionally, there are three different versions of the software that you will see on the Power BI pricing page- Power BI free or Desktop, Power BI Pro, and Power BI Premium.
+Additionally, you will see three different software versions on the Power BI pricing page- Power BI Free or Desktop, Power BI Pro, and Power BI Premium.

 Top 4 Power BI use cases for an enterprise

 Let us take the instance of a manufacturing business.
-The manufacturing enterprise has multiple manufacturing sites and productions in different geographical regions.
-In such a scenario, the best way to manage resource allocation and make improved decisions is through a customized dashboard.
+The enterprise has multiple manufacturing sites and production facilities in different geographical regions.
+In such a scenario, a customized dashboard is the best way to manage resource allocation and make improved decisions.
 Here, the visualization abilities of Power BI are powerful.
-Using Power Query, and Power Pivot in Excel, they can generate the report.
+They can generate the report using Power Query and Power Pivot in Excel.
 However, for an effective and thorough picture of demand and allocation of resources, Power BI can monitor the following critical KPIs:

 Finance reporting dashboards

-Let us demonstrate via an example.
-For an enterprise selling a particular category of devices, creating a PoC, or Proof of Concept for its financial reporting dashboard is an excellent way to simplify.
+Let us demonstrate with an example.
+For an enterprise selling a particular category of devices, creating a PoC or Proof of Concept for its financial reporting dashboard is an excellent way to simplify.
 Because of a single dashboard, the company’s intricate financial spreadsheets are easy to understand.
-Since it gives a bird’s eye perspective of their revenue statements, the enterprise can make swift judgments based on the information about cash flow and product-specific sales summaries.
+Since it gives a bird’s-eye perspective of their revenue statements, the enterprise can make swift judgments based on the information about cash flow and product-specific sales summaries.

 Which is the simplest way of keeping tabs on the health of the business?
 It is through the Sales Scorecard.
 The scorecard or dashboard gives the sales staff a high-level view of what happened with the business the day before and how things are doing overall.
 Managers can compare the performance of their sales teams by zone and check the entire scorecard of their team.